System Design Space

 What is happening: processes, functions, interactions, events and services.

-What they work with: objects, data, artifacts and other passive entities.
+What the system works with: objects, data, artifacts, and other passive entities.

 Layered Viewpoint